 Taco Shepherd’s Pie recipe with the best flavors!
-Paleo, whole30 and gluten free, made with ground beef and spices, cheese is optional.
+Paleo, whole30 and gluten free, made with ground beef and spices, cheese is optional for the topping.

 Taco Shepherd’s Pie